JayAndJef/JayAndJef/README.md

 Reach out to me at `zejiaqi [at] uw [dot] edu`.

 I’m currently working on...
+- Computational biology research at UWB
+- Research on the linux cache (check out my pins)
 - [locOS](https://github.com/JayAndJef/locos), a tiny OS kernel written in rust
-- Research on the linux cache
 - ... and a few private projects

 I use...